woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 - Add `getAdminLink()` utility method. #1244

 = 2.5.1 - 2019-11-26 =
-- Fix Products by Tag, Products by Attribute and Handpicked products blocks showing an invalid attributes error. #1254
+- Fix Products by Tag, Products by Attribute and Hand-picked Products blocks showing an invalid attributes error. #1254
 - Fix the price slider updating instantly even when filter button was enabled. #1228
 - Honor CSS classes in the editor for blocks added in 2.5. #1227
 - Fix variable products price format in All Products block. #1210